thehopicecreamcafe/dotfiles/custom/README.md

 Some aliases, functions, etc will be different from one machine to another.
-Put custom code here.
-Everything but .gitignore and readme will be sourced to bashrc.
+Put your custom code here.

+.gitignore, README.md and hidden files ignored.
+Other files will be sourced to bashrc.